 The UTS Online Executive Master of Technology Management is for experienced professionals interested in gaining new knowledge and skills.
 The course provides an accelerated pathway if you have a technical degree and relevant work history.
 Gain an executive masters by doing 8 subjects, compared to the normal 12 for an Australian master's degree.
 A large number of technology management subjects are available as electives, including in artificial intelligence and machine learning.
 The program allows you to work full-time while developing technology management skills.

-In an AI course, you can expect to study machine learning and, in particular, the algorithms that can be used to generate artificial intelligence.
-Important related subjects are data analytics, data visualisation, and practical applications of machine learning.
+In an AI course, you can expect to study machine learning (ML) and, in particular, the algorithms that can be used to generate artificial intelligence.
+Important related subjects are data analytics, data visualisation, and practical ML applications.
+Here are subject outlines for UTS Online courses.

 Artificial intelligence, machine learning, data visualisation, and databases are all elements of the data analytics field.
 But central to data analysis are the algorithms themselves.
 In this subject, you learn how basic, more powerful and subtle algorithms work.
 We take a research-inspired approach so that you learn to apply state-of-the-art algorithms to your professional practice.
 Applications such as social network analysis and text mining are considered.